-Sanjukta Bhattacharya; Synthetic gene networks Values Blog
+Sanjukta Bhattacharya; Values Blog

-I'm now working on reconstructing AI architectures at information-theoretic bounds for sample optimality.
+Before this, I was working on reconstructing AI architectures at information-theoretic bounds for sample optimality.
+This work is motivated by the limited learning efficiency of the current LLM stack.

 At the moment, I'm trying out these ideas on Modern Hopfield Networks.

-Email / CV / Twitter / Github / Linkedin
+Email / Twitter / Github / Linkedin

 Ideas I'm interested about: